georgematheos/georgematheos.github.io/content/publication/22pnas/index.md

 publication_types: ['0']

-publication: "Poster at 'From Neuroscience to Artificially Intelligent Systems' conference at the Cold Spring Harbor Laboratory, August 2022"
+publication: "Poster at 'From Neuroscience to Artificially Intelligent Systems' conference at the Cold Spring Harbor Laboratory, August 2022.
+Poster at 'Advances in the Quest to Understand Intelligence', MIT Center for Brains, Minds, and Machines & MIT Quest for Intelligence, Nov 4 2022"
-publication_short: "Poster at [NAISys](https://meetings.cshl.edu/meetings.aspx?meet=NAISYS&year=22), at [CSHL](https://www.cshl.edu/)"
+publication_short: "Poster at [NAISys](https://meetings.cshl.edu/meetings.aspx?meet=NAISYS&year=22), at [CSHL](https://www.cshl.edu/), Aug 2022.
+Poster at [MIT Quest for Intelligence](https://cbmm.mit.edu/news-events/events/advances-quest-understand-intelligence), Nov 2022"

 abstract: ""